riverbed/steelscript/docs/steel.rst

                            Additional options to pass to pip
        --steelhead         Install steelhead packages

+.. _steel_mkworkspace:

 ``steel mkworkspace``
 ---------------------

 The ``mkworkspace`` subcommand is used to create a workspace in which you can develop and run Steelscript scripts.
 It will pull all scripts from the /examples folder in your installed Steelscript packages.
 Once you create a workspace you will notice it contains the Steelscript scripts, a README file and ``collect_examples.py``. ``collect_examples.py`` can be used to collect any new examples from the Steelscript packages after the creation of the workspace.
 There are a number of workspace options available::